tkjone/django-starter/README.rst

        cookiecutter https://github.com/tkjone/django-starter.git

 You are going to be prompted to answer some questions about your project and the answers you provide are used build and configure your it.
-If you leave a question blank, Cookiecutter will use the default answer in the square brackets.
+These questions are called `prompts`  If you leave a `prompts` blank, Cookiecutter will use the default answer in the square brackets.
+For a list of the prompts used by this template, pleasse see the rompts documentation

 For example, let us pretend your a huge fan of Taye Diggs and you want to make a website celebrating his life.
 This is how that would look: